 Need a list of private hospitals in Qatar?
 Click here: https://www.iloveqatar.net/guide/living/private-hospitals-and-clinics-in-qatar

 Everyone needs to get around in busy cities like Doha, but the good news is that petrol is very reasonable and second-hand cars are easily available at relatively low prices.
-You can also buy new ones on installments, and may get some good bargains as well.
+You can also buy new ones on instalments, and may get some good bargains as well.
+However, if you don't want to drive, Qatar has many other transportation options which include the Doha Metro, buses, and taxis which are plentiful and relatively cheap.

 If you are planning to drive in Qatar, you need a valid driving license from the Ministry of Interior’s Traffic Department after passing a driving test.
 The minimum age for driving in Qatar is 18.